Choosing a somatic Therapist

 1. What training has the practitioner completed?

-Some providers may have read a book, completed a single day, weekend or several day course in somatics, and then offer 'somatic trauma therapy' and call themselves 'somatic trauma therapists'.
+Some providers who advertise themselves as working with trauma or working somatically may have only read a book, completed a single day workshop, or a weekend or several day course in somatics, and then offer 'somatic trauma therapy' and call themselves 'somatic trauma therapists'.

-Others may have completed the full 3 year SE training through an organisation like SOSI, which delivers the training developed by Peter Levine, the founder of SE as well as being trained in another form of therapy.
+Other providers may have completed the full 3 year SE training through an organisation like SOSI (somatic experiencing internationale), which delivers the training developed by Peter Levine, the founder of SE, as well as that provider being trained in another form of therapy.

 2. What is their professional background? -